zeinkap/halal-bites-atl/README.md

 #### How to Access Admin Interface
 1. Navigate to `/secret-login` in your browser
 2. Sign in with your Google account
-3. Only emails configured as `ADMIN_EMAIL` in environment variables will be granted access
+3. Only emails configured as `NEXT_PUBLIC_ADMIN_EMAIL` in environment variables will be granted access
 4. Upon successful authentication, you'll be redirected to the admin dashboard
 5. Unauthorized users will be redirected to the home page